russellmcdonell/pyDMNrules/README.md

 However, strings that may be ambiguous, must be enclosed in double quotes (").
 Any string that contains spaces or a comma is ambiguous and must enclosed in double quotes (").
 All strings can be enclosed in double quotes, so HIGH,DECLINE and "HIGH","DECLINE" are equivalent.

+# Ambigous strings:
+If you don't enclose codes in double quotes the pyDMNrules will try and interpret them.
+So codes which are all digits will be interpreted as numbers.
+Codes that start with a digit, such as 9A42, will cause FEEL errors and must be enclosed in double quotes.
+FEEL has a syntax for durations.
+Any code that looks like a duration, such as P42D (42 days), will need to be enclosed in double quotes.

 # USAGE: